dackerman/Argos/README.md

 # Argos
-## Github notifier using `terminal-notifier`
+## Github notifications for OS X

 Argos is an all-seeing 100-eyed Giant in Greek mythology, and also a python tool for keeping track of your github notifications from the comfort of your desktop.

+You run the program in the background, and Argos polls the github notifications API periodically, and uses `terminal-notififier` to post any new notifications to the notification area.
+Clicking on the notification takes you to the link referenced by the notification.

 ### Usage

-1. install python 3
-1. install pip
+1. `brew install python3`
-1. `pip install -r requirements.txt`
+1. `pip3 install -r requirements.txt`
 1. Create a file called `.api_token` with your username and a github API token you created using their interface, in the form of `<name>:<token>`
 1. run `python notifier.py` and watch the nofifications roll in!

 ### Hacking